dorkbox/SystemTray/README.md

 GtkSupport.FORCE_GTK2    (type boolean, default value 'false')
  -  Forces the system to always choose GTK2 (even when GTK3 might be available).
 JavaFX uses GTK2!

+GtkSupport.JAVAFX_COMPATIBILITY_MODE    (type boolean, default value 'false')
+ -  Forces the system to enter into JavaFX compatibility mode, where it will use GTK2 AND will not start/stop the GTK main loop.
+    This is only necessary if autodetection fails
 ```